 5- Serous (watery) drainage is normal for 48 hours after the surgery, so don’t panic, as the nasal packing can be replaced.

-6- For the first 48 hours after the surgery apply cold compress on the nose and eyes.
-Then use warm compress for another 48 hours (do not press the compress too hard on the nose). *
+6- For the first 48 hours after the surgery, apply a cold compress on the nose and eyes.
+Then use a warm compress for another 48 hours (do not press the compress too hard on the nose). *

 8- Take a 30-min daily walk starting from day 3 after surgery.

-10- Visit your doctor on the 5th to 7th day following your surgery to get the nasal cast, splint, and sutures removed.
+10- Visit your doctor on day 5 to 7 following your surgery to get the nasal cast, splint, and sutures removed.
 Make sure to take a bath before visiting the clinic, but do NOT remove the cast by yourself.
 If, however, the cast gets removed unintentionally, do not fret and visit the clinic immediately.

 11- If you have a tampon in your nose, your doctor will inform you about the time of its removal.